 After a few very late nights Jayden completed his essays, and his subject, and received a very good mark.

 Our overall feelings about this experience were very positive.
 Jayden found the subject to be really interesting and enjoyed the opportunity to research areas that interested him in great depth.
 We had some very stressful days when he was writing his essays, but I think a lot of the stress was due to not really knowing what was expected (especially in regards to referencing), and also due to not allowing enough time to get the resources sent.
 I am sure that next time will be a lot less stressful because we will be old hands!

-Jayden is very keen to continue studying at University level.
-We believe that if students have completed four subjects through Open Universities they are able to apply for entry to a regular university course (although we plan to do more research to confirm this), so Jayden hopes to get into University this way.
+Jayden is very keen to continue studying at university level.
+We understand that if students have completed two to four subjects through Open Universities they are able to apply for entry to a regular university course, so Jayden hopes to get into university this way.

 We decided that although Jayden had the ability to study at this level at 14 we didn’t see any need for him to be under this pressure at such a young age, so he has put off further studies until next year.

 We feel that Open Universities Australia is a great option for homeschooled students who have good thinking and writing skills and are keen to study subjects that interest them at a higher level.

 Jayden went on to study a total of five subjects through Open Univerisities and, when he used them to apply to Macquarie University, he was offered a place before the year 12 school students even had their exam results.
 He has a degree and lectures in linguistics.